leekgroup/ballgown_code/simulations/README.md

 ## code for differential expression simulations

-This code executes the simulations presented in the [ballgown manuscript](http://biorxiv.org/content/early/2014/03/30/003665.full-text.pdf+html).
+This code executes the simulations presented in the [ballgown manuscript](http://biorxiv.org/content/early/2014/09/05/003665.full-text.pdf+html).
 Specifically, `sim_results.R` produces these results:

-* Figure 2c and 2d
-* Figure 6a, 6b, and 6c
+* Supplementary Figure 6 (all panels)
-* Supplementary Figure 1 (both panels)
+* Supplementary Figure 7a-b

 ### two simulations
 Two separate simulation scenarios are presented in the manuscript.